 This may just apply to me, but sometimes when mapping out a story I like my first idea so much I settle for it.
 What I’ve come to learn is that if I took more time to actually consider other options before deciding on a course then I’d save myself a lot of hardship down the line.

 So when I get that first idea that brings so much excitement, I take more time to consider it.
 You’d be surprised how often that first idea now gets shelved.
 Try and think of as many possibilities as possible.
 Unless that initial idea is golden, keep on pondering.

-Rewrites are neither fun nor are they simple.
+Having to rewrite your story is neither fun nor simple.
 But when you realise that it has to be done for the sake of the story and characters, it’s certainly a sacrifice worth making.

 For me, one of the worst feelings imaginable would be opening my book and reading through it with regret.
 So I’ve come to accept that I’ll never get it right the first time, that rewrites are a part of the process.
 I feel it’s helped me grow as a writer.
 I hope these tips help you out too.